sadabnepal/WebdriverIOAppiumMochaJS/README.md

 - xcuitest [not installed]
 ```

-If drivers are not installed then run below commnad as required:
+> If drivers are not installed then run below commnad as required:
 ```
-npm run install-driver-android
-npm run install-driver-ios
+appium driver install uiautomator2  [ android driver ]
+appium driver install xcuitest      [ ios driver ]
 ```

 #### Verify all pre-requisite for android:
+> appium-doctor is used to diagnose and fix common Node, iOS and Android configuration issues before starting Appium.
+You only run it once to check your local machine.
+See an example output below.
 ```
-npm run android-doctor
+appium-doctor

 Sample output log of configuration [ all option should be green checked]
 -----------------------------